tyy99phy/SophonHH/README.md

 - **`AppendixFIGS4_PlotsFromTensorboard.ipynb`**: Additional plots to show training metrics from TensorBoard output
 - **`AppendixFIGS5_dcbFitSingleEvent.ipynb`**: DCB fit visualization for single events
 - **`AppendixFIGS6_ggHHScatter.ipynb`**: Scatter plot of the corrected mass prediction points obtained with our strategy for the ggF HH signal
-- **`AppendixFIGS7_ModelCompare.ipynb`**: ROC curves comparing the performance of individual ParT models and their ensemble combination for the ggF
+- **`AppendixFIGS7_ModelComparison.ipynb`**: ROC curves comparing the performance of individual jet-free ParT models and their ensemble combination for the ggF
 $HH\to 4b$ signal against the QCD multijet background
 - **`AppendixFIGS8_QCDSpectraComparison.ipynb`**: The $(\hat{m}_{h_1}, \hat{m}_{h_2})$ spectra of QCD multijet events obtained using different mass-prediction strategies
 - **`AppendixFIGS9S10_BkgSplitROC.ipynb`**: ROC curves with full background components with color bands for background splitting